COVID cases found on Norwegian Cruise ship returning to New Orleans - NewsBreak

 COVID cases found on Norwegian Cruise ship returning to New Orleans

-The cruise ship Norwegian Breakaway, owned by Norwegian Cruise Line Holdings Ltd (NCLH.N), departed New Orleans on a weeklong cruise on Nov.
+The cruise ship Norwegian Breakaway, owned by Norwegian Cruise Line Holdings Ltd, departed New Orleans on a weeklong cruise on Nov.
 28 and had stops in Belize, Honduras and Mexico, the health agency said.

 “NCL has been adhering to appropriate quarantine and isolation protocols,” the department said in a tweet.